mattiamanzati/react-native-web-polyfill/README.md

 ### What limitations?
 Since it is all plain javascript, any native binary module won't be supported.
-By the way we are planning to provide an extra folder that will contains polyfills and workaround for the exposed api of these modules.
+By the way we are planning to provide an extra folder that will contains polyfills and workaround for the exposed api of some of these modules.

 ### How can i install this?
 - Move into your react-native project folder and install react-native-web-polyfill